 If you are a Singaporean citizen, you do not worry if having two jobs is legal or not, but for immigrants, this is a question that goes through their minds.
 If you’re wondering If PR can work 2 jobs, the simple answer is yes.

-The Singaporean law does not hinders moonlighting.
+The Singaporean law does not hinder moonlighting.
 However, some restrictions are depending on your occupation.
-If you work as a public or civil servant or are employed by any government-related organizations, you are not allowed to have another job aside from it.
+If you work as a public or civil servant or are employed by any government-related organization, you are not allowed to have another job aside from it.

 This is done to avoid conflict of interest and corruption.
 Although, if you really wish to gain a second job, you can file for an appeal and seek approval.
 This is however just a case-to-case basis.